Refrigerator and Freezer, Cold Store Clothing

 Some flexibility is useful to dump excess heat from exertion.

-It sounds counter-intuitive, but getting rid of sweat is very important when dressing for a cold environment.
+Surprising as it sounds, getting rid of sweat is very important when dressing for a cold environment.
 A loss of moisture from your skin happens almost continually and in most circumstances is not noticeable as it passes through your clothes and evaporates into the air.
 With thick insulating clothing on, this moisture can get trapped meaning it can build up and become clammy and uncomfortable, even dangerous by reducing the insulating properties of your clothing.
 These effects are even more pronounced if you begin to sweat more due to movement and work.

-- really delivers on performance.
+- Really delivers on performance.
 Merino wool garments deliver

 significant warmth with light weight and odor resistance, while

-more expensive they are the gold standard here
+more expensive they are the gold standard here.

 Men's merino | Women's merino